 Wednesday 29th June 2016, QEII Centre, London

-The Education ICT Conference showcases the latest developments in blended learning and educational software and virtual learning environments, as well as looking at back office innovations and the computing curriculum.
-For 2016 we welcome those at the forefront of this transformation across Secondary, Higher and Further education to share their successes and insights for the future.
+The Education ICT Conference showcases the latest developments in blended learning, educational software and virtual learning environments.
+Delegates will also have the opportunity to learn more about back-office innovations and the computing curriculum.
+We welcome those delegates and speakers at the forefront of this transformation across secondary, higher and further education to share their successes and insights for the future.

 Enhancing Housing Service through Innovation & Technology 2016